cockpit-project/console.dot/README.md

 ## Usage

- - Build the containers:
+ - Build the credentials and custom container:
    ```
-   make containers
+   make
    ```

  - Run the 3scale and app service containers: